These guidelines apply to authors and to editors of anthologies.

 - engage authors with the design and production of their books

-- work to ensure that books published by Lund UP will always be available, digitally and in print, whatever the vicissitudes in the academic book market of the future.
+- work to ensure that books published by LU Press will always be available, digitally and in print, whatever the vicissitudes in the academic book market of the future.

 When should I contact Lund University Press?